 The pharmacy kept a record of who had acted as the RP each day.
 The correct RP notice was prominently displayed.
 Controlled drug (CD) registers were in order.
 Balance checks were completed regularly and any discrepancies were promptly rectified.
-A random balance check identified a missed entry but this was correctly immediately.
-Patient returned CDs were recorded in a separate register and were generally destroyed promptly.
+A random balance check was accurate.
+Patient returned CDs were recorded in a separate register and were destroyed promptly.
 Records of private prescriptions were maintained on a register on the patient medication record (PMR) system.
-The pharmacy kept appropriate records of any emergency supplies it made through the locally commissioned Urgent Repeat Medicines service.
 The pharmacy kept records of the receipt and supplies of unlicensed medicines ('specials').
 Certificates of conformity were stored with all required details completed.